-Thirdly, the potential benefits for Japan's economic revitalization are significant.
-The days when Japan could prosper by building a network of the river dams and highway roads including the Renier bullet-trains on her small four islands between Tokyo and Nagoya are over.
+Third, the potential benefits for Japan's economic revitalization are significant.
+The days when Japan could prosper by building a network of the river dams and highway roads including the Renier bullet trains on her small four islands between Tokyo and Nagoya are over.
 The domestic infrastructure investments have reached their limits.
 The strategy that Japan should take now should be to have joint investment plans with China for infrastructure in the markets of third parties in the vast Asia Eurasian region.
 They could participate in the joint mutual development plans and management ventures.
-It could be called moving from the prosperity of only one country in the 20th century to common prosperity among nations on the Eurasian continent in the 21st century.
+It could be called moving from the prosperity of only one country in the twentieth century to common prosperity among nations on the Eurasian continent in the twenty-first century.
 In this sense, the BRI shows us the high potentiality for joint ways of peace and prosperity among nations in the Eurasian continent.
-It would facilitate the transformation of world governance from Pax Americana to Pax Asiana for the 21st century.
+It would facilitate the transformation of world governance from Pax Americana to Pax Asiana for the twenty-first century.

-5. Conclusion: Toward the New World for Sustainability
+5 Conclusion: toward the new world for sustainability